phazingazrael/WF-Changes/README.md

 ## Usage and Installation:
+> **Note**
+>
+> Instructions below assume you have installed Stylus, Steps may be similar for other extensions but cannot be guaranteed

 - Install either Stylus or another User Style manager for your browser.
 - Find the installed extension icon, if you installed Stylus it will look like a greyed out {S} icon.
 - Right click the icon and select Manage Styles.